High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Results and discussion

-In~\tabref{SMO_tab:resRoustant}, we also included the results obtained for different sizes of the PLS reduced matrix, namely $2 \times 2,3 \times 3,4 \times 4$ and $5 \times 5$.
-As expected, these results show that the more complex the model, the smaller the RMSE.
-Moreover, with the same number of hyperparameters the HH 2D PLS outperforms GD in terms of accuracy and retrieves part of the correlation matrix structure.
-Also, the HH 2D PLS model can lead to almost similar performance as CR with significantly less hyperparameters.
-Notwithstanding, in terms of computational costs, computing PLS for matrices could be time-consuming (130 seconds for 2D PLS versus 2.5 seconds for GD).
-However this cost is a fixed cost making our method of particular interest for large datasets and high number of dimensions.
-We also include the metrics for CR+PLS but this method combines all hyperparameters and does a unique PLS in a continuous space, therefore, this method can not be used to retrieve the correlation matrix and to study the categorical variable, it has no explainability.
-Nevertheless, in terms of predictive power, this method is associated with a computational time similar to GD for a better predictive power which makes it a good method for quick prediction on uncertain zones as in the context of Bayesian optimization.
+We also include the metrics for CR+PLS but this method combines all hyperparameters and does a unique PLS in a continuous space, therefore, this method cannot be used to retrieve the correlation matrix and to study the categorical variable, it has no explainability.
+Nevertheless, in terms of predictive power, this method is associated with a computational time similar to GD for a better predictive power which makes it a good method for quick prediction on uncertain zones as in the context of BO.
 For the method developed in this paper, we tested several PLS components but these components correspond to a small correlation matrix and therefore should be of the form $\frac{n(n+1)}{2}, n \in \mathbb{N}$.
 We computed the models with the first number of PLS components ($1,3,6,10$) as indicated in~\tabref{SMO_tab:resRoustant} but the predictive gain is not significant, especially given the increase in run time to build the model when the number of components increases.
 In particular, after 6 components (4x4 matrix), we have a cost comparable with the full model, and, even if these 6 hyperparameters are optimized completely, the prediction is still rough whereas the incomplete optimization of the HH model gives a significantly better prediction still.
 For that reason, in the following experiments and comparisons, we will stick to the 1 component (2x2 matrix) PLS to retrieve the matrix because this method is less expensive and almost as efficient as its variants with more parameters.
 As mentioned before, the HH run has not converged after 887 seconds but we used the same internal parameters in the SMT 2.0 software to compare the various models fairly.
 To be as exhaustive as possible, we also added the results for the EHH kernel, more details about the models without PLS are available in~\cite{Mixed_Paul}.